 7 – Where is the best place to stand for parades and fireworks?

-Editor’s Note: During the phased reopening of Walt Disney World, both the Festival of Fantasy Parade and Happily Ever After are temporarily suspended.
+Editor’s Note: During the phased reopening of Walt Disney World, the Festival of Fantasy Parade is temporarily suspended.

 The Festival of Fantasy Parade is one of the best parades we’ve ever seen at Disney!
 The best part is you don’t have to crowd in on Main Street U.S.A.
 This parade winds through parts of Frontierland and Liberty Square before heading down Main Street.
 Select any spot along this route for great views!
 If you’ve never seen Once Upon a Time (projection show on Cinderella Castle) and Happily Ever After Nighttime Spectacular (fireworks), we recommend being sure you arrive early enough to snag a spot between Main Street U.S.A. and the Cinderella Castle.
 This location provides the full display of the lighting of the Castle with the awesome fireworks above.
 This is when the magic happens!